pillarwallet/pillarwallet/README.md

 [RECRUITMENT.md](RECRUITMENT.md) file to see how you can join us!

 ## Pull Request Review
-The following set of criteria and guideline has been set for code reviews [Pillar Pull Request and Code Review Guidelines](CONTRIBUTING.md)
+The following set of criteria and guidelines has been set for code reviews [Pillar Pull Request and Code Review Guidelines](CONTRIBUTING.md)

 ## Requirements